Low milk supply: Medications and herbs

 After the above treatment methods have been attempted, many breastfeeding specialists and lactation consultants recommend medications or herbs that are believed to increase milk supply (galactagogues).
 In 2010, a randomized, double-blinded, placebo-controlled study demonstrated that domperidone increased milk production in mothers of preterm infants.
 Another very small study of domperidone found that some women respond to it and others do not.
 As the effects of domperidone stop when use of the drug is stopped, it is sometimes used for months.
 Domperidone is available by prescription in Canada, Australia, many parts of Europe, and other countries, but not in the United States.

 Several herbs, including fenugreek and milk thistle are traditionally and widely used with the intention of promoting milk supply.
 For these herbs, there are anecdotal reports of efficacy which may be due to placebo effect.
 Scientific evidence for the efficacy of herbal galactagogues is insufficient or nonexistent.
 The Academy of Breastfeeding Medicine protocol for low milk supply says that there is insufficient data to recommend specific medicinal or herbal galactagogues, but that some substances may be useful in some cases.

 A Cochrane review showed that, despite the relatively large number of randomised controlled trials investigating medical and natural galactogogues, it is uncertain whether galactogogues have any effect on breastfeeding rates.

 Supplementary feeding

 If the mother's milk supply is insufficient, formula or (preferably) donor milk is necessary in order for the infant to obtain adequate nutrients.
 Supplements should be given immediately after a breastfeeding session, rather than in place of a breastfeeding session.
+Given the importance of breastfeeding for infants, regardless of age, the option of relactation becomes beneficial by assisting in infant nutrition as well as strengthening the maternal bond.

 The use of supplements is gradually tapered off as the mother's own milk supply rebounds.
 In some cases, especially when low supply is caused by medical conditions such as insufficient glandular tissue, long-term use of supplements is necessary.
 For mothers who cannot breastfeed exclusively, breastfeeding as much as possible, with formula feeding as necessary, offers many benefits over formula alone.